Orange-barred Sulphur Butterfly

 Phoebis philea

-Photographs by Susan Leach Snyder.
+Photographs by Susan Leach Snyder

 The orange-barred sulphur female lays her white eggs singly on one of several species of shrubs in the genus Cassia.
 Once it hatches from the egg, the caterpillar has a voracious appetite for the Cassia leaves.